iarna/funstream/README.md

 This is probably what you want.

 Makes an existing stream a funstream!
 Has the advantage over `fun()` of handling error propagation for you.
+All funs are promises of their completion too, so you can `await` or `.catch` your stream.

 `opts` is an optional options object.
 The only option currently is `async` which let's you explicitly tell Funstream if your callbacks are sync or